santa112358/santa112358/README.md

 Flutter developer based in Tokyo and an undergraduate at Waseda University.

-I manage several Flutter packages and I'm so happy that they're used by many developers.
+I'm so happy that many developers are using my packages.

 If you have any requests or problems, please do not hesitate to open an issue or pull request.